Brunoporto2702/app-template/README.md

 This app is a template for for people that want to experiment with their own projects and learn throughout that process.

-## Audience: For whom is this repository made to?
+## Audience: Who is this repository intended for?

 Anyone that intends to learn by getting their hands dirty would havea great time playing around with the resources here provided.
 There is two groups of people that would benefit the most though:

-1. Early stage developers that want to better understand the best practices of software development, mantinability, and collaboration used by the greatest companies out there.
+1. Early-stage developers who want to better understand the best practices of software development, maintainability, and collaboration used by the greatest companies out there.
 2. People who work/worked on great projects for the majority of their lifes, and want to get a more pratical understanding of how things ended up the way they are.
 It is not unusual that employees of enormous projects gets a little intimidated by the amount of tools and resources used by those companies.
 Hopefully, playing around with this project may help you grasp some valuable insights of why and/or how stuff gets done.

 ## Who is the owner of this project?

-This repository is made **by** the community **for** the community.
-It does not intend to serve as a source of truth, official guideline or any anything related that.
-It is instead a place for shared experimentation and collaboration that everyone who interacts with it wither beneffits itself or improve existing content.
+This repository is created and maintained **by** the community, **for** the community.
+It does not intend to serve as a source of truth, official guideline or any anything related to that.
+It is instead a place for shared experimentation and collaboration that everyone who interacts with it either benefits itself or improves existing content.
 Ideally both!

 ## How can I use this template?